PCPSARC3 - Examination in Professional Practice in Architecture (RIBA 3)

 Organised work experience, work based learning, sandwich year or year abroad

 All students on this course are employed in professional practice

 Career, employability and opportunities for continuing professional development

 Upon successful completion of this course and following subsequent registration by the Architects Registration Board, graduates may use the protected title ‘Architect’, in accordance with The Architects Act 1997, which also enables them to set up their own architectural practice.

-RIBA Part 3 and subsequent registration with the Architects Registration Board (ARB) allow you to practice with the title of architect in the United Kingdom and European community.
+RIBA Part 3 and subsequent registration with the Architects Registration Board (ARB) allow you to practise with the title of architect in the United Kingdom and European community.

 You will be required to have: